14 Things To Do this Fall in Burlington

 2. EAT.
 DRINK.
-REPEAT – Burlington’s famous for its sustainable food scene, therefore it's no surprise that Vermont’s biggest city has some fabulous dining options.
-There are too many to name here, but we will say that you can’t go wrong with American Flatbread (Vermont’s version of pizza) or a traditional pie from Pizzeria Verita.
-If you’re on a mission for some farm-to-table fare, hit up Farmhouse, or go more international with street food at Duino Duende.
-If finer dining’s your thing, an evening at the famed Hen of the Wood in downtown Burlington is always exceptional.
-We’re excited to check out the new Monarch and the Milkweed, an all-day restaurant and bakery opened by former Hen of the Wood pastry Chef Andrew LaStourgen.
+REPEAT – Burlington’s famous for its sustainable food scene and boasts many noteworthy dining options.
+There are too many to name here, but we will say that you can’t go wrong with American Flatbread (pizza, Vermont-style) or a traditional pie from Pizzeria Verita.
+If you’re on a mission for some farm-to-table fare, hit up Farmhouse, or try the international street food at Duino Duende.
+Brunch at Hotel Vermont's Juniper is always a good idea, and Penny Cluse on Cherry Street has some great plates favoring southwestern flavors.
+If finer dining’s your thing, make a reservation at Hen of the Wood in downtown Burlington.

 3. THE ARTS SCENE – Take in some of the local art at BURLINGTON CITY ARTS (BCA), which will be presenting Of Land and Local: Watershed.
 This is a visual exploration on the subject of water as an environmental and human force, being presented through a series of exhibitions in partnership with Shelburne Farms.
 Also, head down to Burlington’s arts district on Pine Street and check out Pine Street Art Works, to peruse this part store/ part gallery.